-Compensation Element Primary Objective Annual performance- To promote near-term performance objectives and reward individual contributions to the achievement based compensation of those objectives.
-Discretionary long-term equity incentive awards To emphasize long-term performance objectives, encourage the maximization of unitholder value and retain key executives by providing an opportunity to participate in the ownership of our partnership.
+Compensation Element Primary Objective Base salary To recognize performance of job responsibilities and to attract and retain individuals with superior talent.
+Annual performance- based compensation To promote near-term performance objectives and reward individual contributions to the achievement of those objectives.
+Discretionary long-term equity incentive To emphasize long-term performance objectives, encourage the maximization of unitholder value and awards retain key executives by providing an opportunity to participate in the ownership of our partnership.
 Severance benefits To encourage the continued attention and dedication of key individuals and to focus the attention of key individuals when considering strategic alternatives.
 Retirement savings (401(k)) plan To provide an opportunity for tax-efficient savings.
 Other elements of compensation and perquisites To attract and retain talented executives in a cost-efficient manner by providing benefits with high perceived values at relatively low cost.

-For 2012, the non-employee members of the USA Compression Holdings Board of Managers had primary authority to determine and approve compensation decisions with respect to our NEOs.
-Going forward, our NEOs will be employed and their compensation will be paid by our general partner or its subsidiary, subject to reimbursement by us.
+For 2011, the non-employee members of the USA Compression Holdings Board of Managers had primary authority to determine and approve compensation decisions with respect to our NEOs.
+Going forward, our NEOs will be employed and their compensation will be paid by our general partner, subject to reimbursement by us.
 The compensation of our NEOs will be determined by the board of directors of our general partner.

-Base Compensation For 2012
+Base Compensation For 2011

 Base salaries for our NEOs have generally been set at a level deemed necessary to attract and retain individuals with superior talent.
 Base salary increases are determined based upon the job responsibilities, demonstrated proficiency and performance of the executive officers and market conditions, each as assessed by the Board of Managers of USA Compression Holdings.
 No formulaic base salary increases are provided to the NEOs.
-Additionally, no changes to base salaries for our NEOs were made for the fiscal year ended December 31, 2012.
+Additionally, no changes to base salaries for our NEOs were made for the fiscal year ended December 31, 2011.

-As of , 2013, the base salaries for our NEOs, including for our Chief Executive Officer, are set forth in the following table:
+As of , 2012, the base salaries for our NEOs, including for our Chief Executive Officer, are set forth in the following table: